 It’s Not Wrong to Think of Coupons as Cash

 Many coupons may not sound like serious cash but you might be surprised after knowing their collective value.
 In 2013, all the coupons issued were worth $513 billion, $15 billion extra as compared to the previous year.

 Over Half of non-coupon Users Associate Time with Their Lack of Interest

 Over 28% of non-couponers admit that their interest in coupons was lost due to the lack of time.
 60% of people said that their coupons expired before they ever got the chance to use them.
-On the other hand, for 48% people finding coupons is just too much efforts and time consuming as well.
+On the other hand, for 48% of people finding coupons is just too much effort and time-consuming as well.